STA601-F21/Course-Website/content/policies.md

 Grades **may** be curved at the end of the semester.
 Cumulative averages of 90% -- 100% are guaranteed at least an A-, 80% -- 89% at least a B-, and 70% -- 79% at least a C-, however the exact ranges for letter grades will be determined after the final exam.

-**If grades are curved, grades for students in STA 360 will be curved differently in comparison to the grades for students in STA 602.**

 ### Descriptions of graded work